Book a hard waste collection

 When items will be collected

-- Different types of materials may be collected on different days.
+Different types of material may be collected on different days by different trucks.

 - To cancel or change your booking, you must contact us 7 days before your booked date.